BeanSoup255/The_Freak_List/README.md

 # The_Freak_List
-A place of knowledge for fellow Freaks
+A place of knowledge/stuff and things for fellow internet Freaks.
+Feel free to contribute anything.